 - The glasses may fall apart sooner than the rest of the game pieces.

-- The game may be boring to adults.
+- This family fun board game may be boring to adults.

 Bugs in the Kitchen Children’s Board Game is played with a three-dimensional maze-style game board and a Hex Bug that works its way through the maze.
-The game is made with higher-quality materials than some of the others on our list and is designed for kids ages six and up and from two to four players.
+This family fun board game is made with higher-quality materials than some of the others on our list and is designed for kids ages six and up and from two to four players.

-- This game encourages strategy and attention to details.
+- This family fun board game encourages strategy and attention to details.